hypogirl/fake-word-generator/README.md

 ### What I want this generator to do in the future:
   * Know what possible syllable and letter mixing there are and not allow impossible words to be generated
-  * Add existing prefixes and suffixes already existing in a language
+  * Add prefixes and suffixes already existing in a language
   * Consider the right position for a certain syllable